 November and December are times of increased giving.
 So many of us are relationship and philanthropy focused.
-We open our homes to friends and family, unhealthy hospital and we open our wallets to nonprofits.
+We open our homes to friends and family, and we open our wallets to nonprofits.

 With this column we explore the balance between internal nonprofit fundraising pressures, and the external realities of donor focused fundraising.

 Internally, organizations put attention on reaching their fundraising goal.
 This manifests in different ways.
 Board members may want to ensure they get “credit” for their efforts and are recognized as fulfilling their board-related fundraising responsibilities.
 Employees with fundraising as a job responsibility want to get “credit,” ensuring they meet their job requirements, and increase their experience, expertise and perceived competence.
 All parties want to make sure the nonprofit – big or small – meets its fundraising goal.

 But sometimes we forget that fundraising is truly a team effort.
 There is no one person who “makes it happen.”